serving jesus christ and portsmouth, oh since 1875

 (Thanks to friend of Second Pres Jon Burton for the photo of the sanctuary.)

-Pastor Thayer Wallace and our new friends from Central Church Portsmouth have set up and begun distributing new socks and gently used shoes to our neighbors in need when God's Pantry is open.
+Pastor Thayer Wallace and our friends from Central Church Portsmouth are distributing (new) socks and (new and gently used) shoes to our neighbors in need when God's Pantry is open.

 If you have questions, please call the Central Church office at 740-353-5846.